 Neurons (many billions with trillions of interconnections) carry and process electrical signals, which are the basis of all cognition including rational thought.
 Neurons are the basic cells of the nervous system of both invertebrates and vertebrates, from sponges forward in the evolutionary scheme.
 Later, the discussion will take up the increase in brain complexity as found in nature’s organisms, to systematically explain the processing of the human brain.

 In Figure 6.1, the Tree of Life, all living organisms above the sponge branch rely on neurons to respond to the world.
 The sponge branch, second from the bottom on the left, has yet to develop neurons..
 If you continue up the stalk to where fish are, you’ll see a bit higher the mammalian branch with humans at the terminal leaf.
 In Brain through the Ages the capabilities of ancestor species will permit a step-by-step analysis leading up to our mental complexity.

 The human body, the nervous system, and the brain are immensely complex systems.
-In Mental Construction, the discussion is restricted to support its theme, the role of neurons in affecting how we think.
-Many important and interesting facts and discoveries will not covered to retain the clarity of the argument.
-With that understanding of the simplifications in explanations, I will continue.
+In Mental Construction, the discussion is restricted to support the main theme—the role of neurons in making associations the prime force in how and what we think (logic is important in many conscious thoughts, but only in higher thoughts).
+Many important and interesting facts and discoveries in neuroscience will not be covered to retain the focus of the discussion.

 Human Nervous System